elastic/apm-agent-java/CONTRIBUTING.md

 1. If this was a minor release, reset the current major branch (`1.x`, `2.x` etc) to point to the current tag, e.g. `git branch -f 1.x master`
    1. Update the branch on upstream with `git push origin 1.x`
+1. Go to https://github.com/elastic/apm-agent-java/releases and draft a new release.
+   Use the contents of [`CHANGELOG.md`](CHANGELOG.md) for the release description.